mkain112/mkain112.github.io/_posts/2025-09-15-Plotter-kitten-chaser.md

 - No racking
 - No twisting
 - Much smoother acceleration
-- Also, it looks cool, and that counts too
+- Also, it looks cool

 I think this is the right move for the chess robot long-term anyway; the end effector is going to get heavier, not lighter, and it makes sense that the Y-axis needs a little help.
-Its moving the entire X-axis along with the X-carriage and whatever gets mounted to it.
+It's moving the entire X-axis along with the X-carriage and whatever gets mounted to it.
 The X-axis just has to move the X-carriage.
-Which isn't heavy. at least not yet.
+Which isn't heavy... at least not yet.

 ---